zhenrong-wang/co2/README.md

 ## 3.4 Output

-The program writes out a file name `_properties.dat` in the working directory.
+The program writes out a file name '**_properties.dat**' in the working directory.
 Here are some extra properties:

 - Vsound: Velocity of sound
 - V_FRAC: The mass ratio of gas when the point is in dual-phase